pppiyo/LifeHacks/FileDownloader/README.md

 A small program that helps batch download files on the internet by simply feeding the url of the parent page to the command line.

 # Motivation
-Finding all slides listed on a webpage waiting for me to download one by one, I figured I was too lazy for this.<br>
+Finding all slides listed on a webpage waiting to be downloaded, I figured creating a little tool would to helpful save much time and energy.<br>
-Hence did some googling and tweaked a few code to realize this function.

 # How to run
 1. Download FileDownloader.py to your local machine.